Susan McKinney Steward: Education and career

 Although obtaining her degree and being selected as valedictorian, McKinney-Steward struggled to find a reliable job.
 In addition, her degree in homeopathic medicine was not viewed in the same high regard that a medical degree was.
 In fact, because homeopathic medicine was seen as quackery medicine not many people came to her for treatment.
 Susan found work treating malnourished children until eventually her reputation grew to where she could treat both white and black patients.
 She received many positive reviews and recognitions from physicians in her area.
 Her clientele increased to the point where she became a respected and wealthy physician.
 The Courier did provide information about her graduating, however, did not mention that she was valedictorian.
 The Courier focused on her attire and her status within society at the time.
-Despite all the challenged that McKinney faced she was elected into the New York Homeopathic Medical Society in 1896.
+Despite all the challenges that McKinney faced she was elected into the New York Homeopathic Medical Society in 1896.

 Susan has published medical papers.
 The first one published in 1883 over a case that involved a woman who was in charge of taking care of her burn suffering mother.
 The woman treated her mother with carbolic acid, at this time the woman also slept in the same bed with her mother and developed an unknown sickness.
 After the nurse on the case noticed the woman's condition Dr. McKinney was brought in, where she successfully treated the woman.

 Susan's second paper "Marasmus Infantum" was published in 1886.
 This paper focused on childhood diseases, for example Marasmus.
 Marasmus was known as a disease that is caused by unsuitable food, vomiting, diarrhea, worms, and inheriting syphilis.
 Dr. Steward advocated for homeopathic treatment for children and infants suffering from Marasmus because they stood a better chance of recovery.
 Since Dr. Steward specialized in childhood disease, the way she handled Marasmus cases gained her recognition for her skill and knowledge.